 Your drive to finish tasks is what motivates you.
 If you lack motivation, you'll fall victim to lame justifications like "Oh, I don't feel like doing it today."

 On the other hand, patience will benefit you in the long run.
 The objectives you are pursuing are often not something that can be finished in a day or a week.
 You must have the persistence to believe that what you're doing is advancing you toward your goal.
 If not, you'll act hastily, which will end in failure.
+The only person who can work on developing patience is you.
+Since patience is more of a self-controlled trait, there isn't really any type of systematic approach.

 Being more patience may be achieved, for instance, by making yourself wait and identifying what makes you impatient in the first place.